 More tips on how to find out where to eat in Amsterdam.

 7. Bring coins when you are a woman

 Public bathrooms in Holland all charge money.
 And bars are not happy when you only come in to use their restroom only.
 So bring some coins to use the toilet if you are a woman.
 Men use the urinals in the street.

 8. Cruise the canals

-An boat ride on the canals is must-do.
+A boat ride on the canals is a must-do.
 It’s touristy, indeed, but fun.
 And there are canals all over Holland!
 Be original, go for a cruise down the canals of Utrecht, Leiden or Haarlem.

 9. Find a discount pass that suits your needs

-A city pass that gives you entrance to museums and attractions in Holland can make you trip to Holland a lot easier.
+A city pass that gives you entrance to museums and attractions in Holland can make your trip to Holland a lot easier.

 10. Do you speak English?

-Most people speak English in Holland, but it’s considered polite to ask if they do.
+Most people know how to speak English in Holland, but it’s considered polite to ask if they do.